 The lesson learned is that the scenarios you present (in this case conservative vs. aggressive) are just two data points and certainly do not represent all the possible outcomes.
 It is important to anticipate these other scenarios, from worst case to best case, and be able to address them.

 In part one of this series, I talked about the need to create awareness of the big vision for automation with the CFO well before asking for a funding decision.

 You will increase the likelihood of getting funding for automation by combining the big vision with the broader alignment covered in part two of this article series.

 The automation value framework will be an important element of advocating for automation with the CFO.
 I would estimate that TCO, or Level 1 value, accounts for at most 40% of the full enterprise automation value.

 The remaining value comes from productivity gains from turning over repetitive tasks to software robots and unleashing the full potential of people.
 This is where new capabilities, new capacity, and new quality initiatives come from.
 The Level 3 transformations are often derived from this freed up bandwidth that people have to drive innovation.
 Manage all three to become a fully automated enterprise.

 Want to further your CFO's interest in automation?
-Invite them to check out our Reboot Work Festival Unplugged for Finance Leaders virtual event.
-It's now available on demand for convenient viewing.![|1x1](upload://wetq1fnzALLIDF4fQJFcNqcDEcT.gif)
+Invite them to join our Reboot Work Festival Unplugged for Finance Leaders virtual event on February 18, 2021 at 1:00 pm ET.